This post may contain affiliate links. For more information, read my disclosure policy.

 - 1 ½ cups (356ml) heavy whipping cream

-- Preheat oven to 425°F. Line a cookie sheet with parchment paper or a silpat baking mat.
+- Preheat oven to 425°F. Grease a cookie sheet with butter or shortening.

 - Whisk flour, baking powder, salt and sugar in a large bowl.